frpaul/str/README.md

 # str

 Slacker Tracker
 ----------------

 STR is a personal teacher's tool for keeping track of students' grades and attendance.
 There are lots of programms like Moodle, big and powerfull.
 STR is just a simple offline programm to handle sqlite base with several tables.
+A future integration with Moodle is a possibility.

 Features: